Uruguay entry requirements for Japan passport holders

 Proof of departure from Uruguay

 Immigration officers at Carrasco Airport routinely ask for a return or onward ticket.
-Have a printed copy or a screenshot ready on your phone.
+Have a printed or digital copy ready — they check it before stamping you in.

 Recommended